benteveo-kiwi/rv-build-tool/README.md

 1. Clone repo
 2. Copy or write your plugin code inside the `plugin` folder, include a `PACKAGE` yaml file and at least one `mu` or `python` file.
-3. This step will bundle the files and create the `rvpkg` file inside a 'build' folder If you have python 3 as a default in your environment:
+3. This step will bundle the files and create the `rvpkg` file inside a 'build' folder.
+    If you have python 3 as a default in your environment:
     ```bash
     python build-tool.py